RRozz/Websocket-Keyboard-Sharebear/README.md

 I've read that the references to mouse_event() (and maybe keybd_event()) would need to be changed to SendInput() for use with Windows 10.

 P.S. source code is littered with comments of notes to myself / debug residue, please don't mind. :)
+<b>P.S.S.
+I believe the 'resevoir latency' I was referring to is possibly due to its use of ASIO (ASynchronous networking I/O)</b>